 -- Nature Digital Medicine

-HIPAA compliant conversational AI requires meeting stringent technical and operational requirements.
-The critical principle to understand: there is no "HIPAA certified AI."
-HIPAA compliance is not a product attribute -- it's an operational state that depends on how AI is deployed, configured, documented, and monitored.
+HIPAA-compliant conversational AI requires meeting stringent technical and operational requirements.
+The critical principle: there is no "HIPAA certified AI."
+HIPAA compliance is an operational state — not a product attribute.
+It depends on how AI is deployed, configured, documented, and monitored.
+For the broader compliance picture, see our enterprise AI compliance guide.

-AI chatbot developers become subject to HIPAA when they process Protected Health Information (PHI) on behalf of covered entities.
-In doing so, they become business associates or subcontractors of a business associate under HIPAA.
+AI developers become subject to HIPAA when they process Protected Health Information (PHI) on behalf of covered entities.
 This creates legal obligations regardless of the underlying technology.

 | Requirement | Description | Standard |